 The second outcome of insufficiently justified stops and frisks involves seizure of contraband.
-We reviewed the frisk sample (N=103) for documentation of seized contraband to assess the degree to which contraband seizure resulted from stops or frisks that have insufficient IOARS documentation.
-In the sample of 103 stops where a forcible frisk occurred, 29 resulted in finding contraband - a "hit rate" of 28.2 percent.
-In the instances where officers found contraband, eight stops lacked proper IOARS documentation for the frisk or the stop (see Figure 5).
-When considering only stops and frisks with appropriate justifications, the contraband hit rate increases from 28.2 percent to 32.8 percent.
+We reviewed the frisk sample (N=106) for documentation of seized contraband to assess the degree to which contraband seizure resulted from stops or frisks that have insufficient IOARS documentation.
+In the sample of 106 stops where a forcible frisk occurred, 25 resulted in finding contraband - a "hit rate" of 23.6 percent.
+In the instances where officers found contraband, four stops lacked proper IOARS documentation for the frisk (see Figure 5).
+When considering only stops and frisks with appropriate justifications, the contraband hit rate is 19.8 percent (21 of 106 frisks).

 Table 8 details the type of contraband obtained during frisks where officers found contraband, broken down by whether the stop and/or frisk was sufficiently justified by IOARS.
 The contraband obtained during the stops fall into only a few categories, mainly weapons and drugs, with an "other" category that includes items such as stolen property.
-Overall, weapons and "other" contraband are most likely to be found during frisks.
+Overall, weapons and drug contraband are most likely to be found during frisks.
 All of the weapons found during frisks were found during stops and frisks that had documentation meeting the IOARS standard.
+Four of the 15 stops and frisks where drugs or "other" contraband was found occurred during stops that lacked IOARS.